 There have been some complaints about smart meters losing their smart features, or “turning dumb” if a customer switched supplier.
 But that all depends on what kind of smart meter you have.

 What happens with my smart meter if I change supplier?

 Smart meters were first introduced into people’s homes in 2013.
 This first generation, or SMETS1 smart meter, was fitted with the same kind of 3G sim card that you could find in a mobile phone.
 That way, they could update the supplier at set intervals.

 The only problem was, if you changed supplier, many of this type of meter lost their smart features, and stopped sending automatic readings.

 The next generation, SMETS2, were designed in such a way that meant suppliers could be switched, without loss of any smart features.
 Suppliers started installing this type of smart meter in 2018.

 For help with switching suppliers with your smart meter, check out our handy guide.

 Let’s look at some of the mysterious (and misguided) myths about smart meters.

 Ready to get your smart meter?

-If you’re not yet with OVO, check out our home energy plans.
-They all come with 100% renewable electricity1 and a tree planted on your name every year you're with us2.
+If you're not yet with OVO Energy, check out our home energy plans.
+They all come with 100% renewable electricity if you have a smart meter1 and every year we plant 1 million trees in the UK2.

 Already an OVO member and ready to jump in?
 Book an appointment to get your smart meter fitted.